Pinecone Backend

 Configuration

-import { PineconeVectorStore } from '@framers/agentos/rag/implementations/vector_stores/PineconeVectorStore';
+import { PineconeVectorStore } from '@framers/agentos/cognition/rag/implementations/vector_stores/PineconeVectorStore';

 const store = new PineconeVectorStore({